theo-armour/agenda/1-health/dermatology.md

 ## Remember

-* Next: add list of interesting things to look at as the first item.
+* Next: add a list of interesting things to look at as the first item.
 Otherwise, it is too easy to overlook
 * 4 warts
 * 1 Dermatofibroma
 * why did red areas on ankles disappear